devops-360-online/cilium-k8s-cni-guide/3-cluster_mesh/README.md

 This Tion cluster will also feature one control-plane node and 2 worker nodes, but it will use 10.2.0.0/16 for the Pod network, and 172.20.2.0/24 for the Services.

 # ⚠️ In the Tion tab
-kind create cluster --name tion --config kind_tion.yaml
+kind create cluster --name tion --config kind_tion.yml

 # ⚠️ In the Tion tab
 kubectl get nodes

 # ⚠️ In the Tion tab
-cilium install \
-  --set cluster.name=tion \
-  --set cluster.id=2 \
-  --set ipam.mode=kubernetes
+cilium install --set cluster.name=kind-tion --set cluster.id=2 --set ipam.mode=kubernetes --set image.pullPolicy=IfNotPresent -n kube-system  --context kind-tion

 # ⚠️ In the Tion tab
 cilium status --wait